Helps with the costs of caring for orphaned children or children who are unable to be cared for by their parents.

 One of the following must also apply:

-- imprisoned for at least 10 years
+- in prison for at least 10 years

 - in a psychiatric institution or nursing home for an indefinite period, or